 - Pray for their sexual and mental purity.
 In this culture, mental and sexual purity are hard-fought prizes.
 Pray that their minds are protected from images and sounds that would cause them to stumble.
 Pray that they will discipline themselves to be holy.
 Psalm 101:3; 1 Corinthians 9:24-27

-- Pray for a protection from a consumerist mindset.
+- Pray for protection from a consumerist mindset.
 This is vital in our consumerist culture.
 Philippians 4:11-12; 1 Timothy 6:6-8

 - Pray for them to have appropriate respect for people in their lives, including you, their parents.
 Respect should be shown to all people in authority over them: pastors, teachers, principals, police officers, parents & grandparents, and adults in general.
 Leviticus 9:32; 19:3

 - Pray for a spirit of love and compassion towards others, especially those who are different, or from a different culture.
 God does not play favorites; His love, grace, and redemption are freely extended to all people everywhere.
-We should strive for not less in our lives and the lives of our children.
+We should strive for no less in our lives and the lives of our children.
 Acts 10:34; James 2:1-9

 - Pray for physical health.
 Physical health is of less importance than spiritual health, but it is important that our bodies are as healthy as possible, so that we – and our children – can serve and worship the Lord wholeheartedly.
 3 John 1:2